 Strengthening Exercises & Stretching

-The stronger and more flexible the muscles and ligaments around the joints are, the less pain and stiffness will be experienced.
-Stretching is absolutely crucial and should be done for at least 30 minutes a day to increase flexibility and mobility of the joints.
+The stronger and more flexible the muscles and ligaments around the joints are, the less pain and stiffness your body will experience.
+Stretching is absolutely crucial and should be done for at least 30 minutes a day to increase the flexibility and mobility of the joints.
 It is a good idea to consult a physician or physiotherapist to design an ideal exercise regimen for your specific situation.
 Lack of exercise is certainly not helpful for arthritis, but overdoing it can be just as harmful.
-It is important to find the right balance for optimal results.
+It is essential to find the right balance for optimal results.

 Good Nutrition